samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `version` (string): Segment - HTTP Tracking API Version.
 Console display name: "HTTP Tracking API Version".
-* `writeKey` (*Type inferred from the provided value*): The Write Key is used to send data to a specific workplace.
+* `writeKey` (string; *Type inferred from the provided string value*): The Write Key is used to send data to a specific workplace.
 Console display name: "Write Key".

 Example: